ConsenSys/daisy-docdash/tutorials/Daisy-Widget.md

 ---
 ### <a id="ApprovalStep" class="anchor"></a>Approval Step

-Instantiate `ApproveButton`, passing the name of an existing plan within the subscription service as `plan`.
+Instantiate `ApproveButton`, passing the `id` of an existing plan within the subscription service as `plan`.

 ```js
 // Signup page of your React app